-Knives Out 2 'Glass Onion': When is it coming to Netflix?
+Knives Out sequel Glass Onion: When can you watch it on Netflix?

 Knives Out sequel Glass Onion: Cast and crew

 Apart from Rian Johnson, several crew members from Knives Out returned to work on Glass Onion, including cinematographer Steve Yedlin, composer Nathan Johnson, and editor Bob Ducsay.
 The new movie will again star Daniel Craig as detective Benoit Blanc.
-The rest of the cast is rounded out by some big names and recognisable faces, including Dave Bautista, Madelyn Cline, Janelle Monee, Kathryn Hahn, Jessica Henwick, Kate Hudson, Edward Norton, and Leslie Odom Jr, according to a brief trailer released by Netflix.
+The rest of the cast is rounded out by some big names and recognisable faces, including Dave Bautista, Madelyn Cline, Janelle Monee, Kathryn Hahn, Jessica Henwick, Kate Hudson, Edward Norton, and Leslie Odom Jr, according to the first teaser released by Netflix.

 Knives Out sequel Glass Onion: Trailers

-Netflix has only released one teaser trailer.
-It's embedded at the top of this guide.
+Netflix has only released a couple of trailers.
+The first is a more normal preview and is embedded at the top of this guide.

+Below, though, you can see a clip from early on in the movie, as a bunch of old connections receive and solve a puzzle box from a friend, earning an invitation to his private island.

+It's playful and zippy, and suggests that we're in for a fun time when Glass Onion comes out.

 Knives Out sequel Glass Onion: How to catch up